$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Develops and maintains data bases and maintains a variety of other files and records related to the activities of the assigned organizational unit using computerized and manual filing systems.

-Trains and provides work direction to clerical employees assigned to the office.
+Trains and provides work direction to clerical staff assigned to the office.

 Performs related duties as assigned.

-Policies, regulations, procedures, and precedents applicable to the administrative office to which assigned
+Policies, regulations, procedures, and precedents applicable to the assigned administrative office

 District policies and procedures related to general administrative and business transactions of the District